 Overview of Michigan Taxes

 Michigan is a flat-tax state that levies a state income tax of 4.25%.
-Twenty-two Michigan cities charge their own local income taxes on top of the state income tax.
-Local income tax rates top out at 2.4%.
+A total of 24 Michigan cities charge their own local income taxes on top of the state income tax rate.
+Local income tax rates top out at 2.40% in Detroit.

 |FICA and State Insurance Taxes||--%||$--|